think0rcode/whatismyip/README.md

 **Set in `.env` file:**
 - `CF_ZONE_ID`: Cloudflare Zone ID used for DNS updates
 - `CF_DOMAIN`: The domain name to use for DNS records
+- `KV_NAMESPACE`: KV namespace binding name (must match the binding in your wrangler config)

 **Set as Wrangler secrets:**
 - `CF_API_TOKEN` (secret): Cloudflare API token with permission to edit DNS records